 The Phase II Rules maintain a four-year budget cycle, but Staff increased the annual budget cap for the first four-year budget cycle to no more than 1.5% of the average of a utility's five most recent year's revenue.
 This increase was based on the Investor-Owned Utilities indicating Staff's savings targets could not be achieved based on a 1.0% average, and the Alliance's concern with having any budget cap.
-Staff's opinion is that 1.5% is a good compromise while maintaining ratepayer protections.
+Staff did not alter the proposed savings target for the Investor-Owned Electric Utilities and the Group 1 Gas Utilities as the target is in line with the average savings targets achieved during the Quick Start program (0.22%),20 as well as the Southeast average of 0.19%.21 Staff did propose a lower savings target for the Electric Cooperatives given their lack of participation in the Quick Start program.